Flyer 700/800/900 series: 700 series

 "Fishbowl" windshield on E800 at Seashore Trolley Museum.
 D/E700 and 800 windshields are largely identical.

 Western Flyer, a small manufacturer of over-the-road coaches since 1941, diversified into the transit market in the late 1960s because the existing intercity market was too small; from 1946 to 1968, the company delivered just 693 coaches.
 The company created a prototype designated the D700 and sold 379 buses to several Canadian transit agencies between 1967 and 1973; regular production versions were designated D700A.
 The D700/D700A had similar design and styling to the popular GM New Look buses.
 The first D700 was sold to Winnipeg Transit in 1968.
 The D700 was designed with a "T" drive layout (where the rear-mounted engine is connected to the rear axle in a perpendicular orientation), as GM would not sell their patented "V" drive layout (a more compact arrangement where the engine meets the axle at an acute angle) outside the United States.

 Flyer E700A in Toronto (1987).
 Note slanted side windows.

-An electric trolleybus version was also sold as the E700; 195 were built in total, the majority (152) to the Toronto Transit Commission (TTC), and 40 to the Hamilton Street Railway.
+An electric trolleybus version was also sold as the E700; 195 were built in total, the majority (152) to the Toronto trolleybus system, and 40 to the Hamilton trolleybus system.
 The first E700 was sold to Toronto in 1968.
 At the time, Flyer was the only company still making electric trolleybuses in North America.
 The City Transit Company, the then-operator of the Dayton trolleybus system, purchased a single E700 body–chassis from Western Flyer in 1970 and contracted with TTC to equip it as a trolleybus using electrical equipment taken from retired Dayton trolleybuses; the 1971-built vehicle remained in use by CTC's successor, MVRTA, until the mid-1980s.
 Two E700s were sold to San Francisco's Muni in 1972 and served as prototypes for a later order of more than 300 E800 trolleybuses.